Physical Running in Conformal Gravity and Higher Derivative Scalars

 After the subtraction of the ultraviolet divergences, the renormalized form-factors have the general structure for $\epsilon\to 0$

-which add to renormalized combinations of the couplings at the scale $\mu$, and this form can always be achieved by combining the logarithms for dimensionless $f_i$s.
-Notice that the coefficients of the two logarithms are generally different, $c_i\neq b_i$.
+which add to renormalized combinations of the couplings at the scale $\mu$, and this form can always be achieved by combining the logarithms for dimensionless $f_i$s. { This form is expected from power counting in loop diagrams.
+All terms in the action \eqref{eq:action-hds} are marginal, hence they can only produce contributions to other marginal operators.
+Since $C^2$ and $R^2$ are marginal too, when scales are largely separated their form factors cannot contain powers of $p$, but only logarithms.
+This is also confirmed by the explicit computations below.}

+Notice that the coefficients of the two logarithms of Eq.~\eqref{eq:form-factors-finite-part} are generally different, $c_i\neq b_i$.
 This implies that the integration of the $\mu$-running does not resum the large logarithms in $p^2$, unless $b_i=c_i$.\footnote{ It is known also through explicit computations that two-derivative scalars and vectors, as well as spinor fields, give effective actions in curved space for which $b_i=c_i$.
 See for example Refs.~\cite{Franchino-Vinas:2018gzr} and references therein. } In order to have a running that resums the large logarithms, the first term can be absorbed through a finite subtraction.
 The result is a coupling renormalized at the scale $m$, with a form factor that depends only on $p^2$ through $\log(p^2/m^2)$.
 At this point, by moving the renormalization point from $m$ to $\bar p$ close to $p$, we carry out the desired task.
 Identifying $p=\left|p\right|$ with the scale of some physical process, the logarithmic derivative with respect to $p$ gives the physical running, which, by construction, depends only on $c_i$.